mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-ao3.md

         creator: Firnagzen
 ```

-Fortunately, based on this plugin, [epubhub](https://epubhub.rxliuli.com/) has been implemented, which can be used to download epub from fan fiction websites without using the lower-level mark-magic command line tool.
+Fortunately, [epubhub](https://epubhub.rxliuli.com/) has been implemented based on this plugin to download epubs from fan fiction websites.
+It eliminates the need for using the more fundamental mark-magic command line tool.

 ### url

-The URL to download the novel, and the book ID will be automatically recognized.
-For example, the following links will be correctly recognized:
+The address of the novel to be downloaded, which can automatically recognize the book id in it.
+For example, the following links will be correctly recognized

 - <https://archiveofourown.org/works/777002/chapters/1461984>
 - <https://archiveofourown.org/works/777002/>

-This plugin also supports the following websites as input:
+This plugin also supports the following websites as inputs.

 - <https://forums.sufficientvelocity.com>
 - <https://forums.spacebattles.com/>